hujiecpp/ISTR/README.md

-This is the project page of paper:
+This is the project page of the paper:

 ISTR: End-to-End Instance Segmentation via Transformers.

-Highlights:
+**Highlights:**
 - **GPU Friendly**: Four 1080Ti/2080Ti GPUs can handle the training for R50, R101 backbones with ISTR.
 - **High Performance**: On COCO test-dev, ISTR-R50-3x gets 46.8/38.6 box/mask AP, and ISTR-R101-3x gets 48.1/39.9 box/mask AP.

 ## Updates
-- (2021.05.01) The project page for ISTR is avaliable.
+- (2021.05.03) The project page for ISTR is avaliable.

 ## Models
 Method | inf. time | box AP | mask AP | download